meandrad/get_next_line/README.md

 For additional tests and resources to validate your **Get Next Line** project, you can use the **GNL Tester** repository by Tripouille.
 It provides a more extensive set of tests for evaluating your implementation.

 Check out the repository here: [https://github.com/Tripouille/gnlTester](https://github.com/Tripouille/gnlTester).

-This will read the `get_next_line.h` file line by line and print its contents to the terminal.